neoking89/owlsight/README.md

 - Added support for `uv` as an alternative package manager.
 Also improved current support for `pip` environments.
 - Several minor bugfixes and improvements.

+**2.5.0(stable)**
+- Added `owl_context_length` function to the Python interpreter.
+This function can be used to get the context length of the currently loaded model.
+- Improved flow of agentic system, which is now: RouterPlanningAgent -> ToolAgent | PythonAgent -> ValidationAgent -> [Until max_steps is reached or all data is collected for final answer] -> ResponseSynthesisAgent
+- Implement lazy loading in all classes where SentenceTransformer models are used, so that they only get loaded if `sentence_transformer_weight` is more than 0.
+First, SentenceTransformer models were loaded without being sure that they would be used.

 If you encounter any issues, feel free to shoot me an email at v.ouwendijk@gmail.com